Short-range baryon-baryon potentials in constituent quark model revisited: Numerical results and discussions

-The result is also plotted in Fig.~\ref{fig:V_DeltaXiS_CC}.
+The result is plotted in the right panel of Fig.~\ref{fig:V_DeltaXiS_CC}.
 Interestingly, while the $\Delta \Omega$ interaction does not occur in the single-channel case, as the quark shuffle associated with the quark-quark interaction inevitably leads to the transition to inelastic channels, the elastic $\Delta \Omega$ interaction emerges via the coupling to the $\Sigma ^{\ast} \Xi ^{\ast}$ and is attractive.
 In addition, the attraction of the elastic $\Sigma ^{\ast} \Xi ^{\ast}$ potential grows when the coupled channels are taken into account.

 We note that, for the flavor antidecuplet $\Delta \Xi ^{\ast}$-$\Sigma ^{\ast} \Sigma ^{\ast} ( 3 , 1 )$ state with the weight in Eq.~\eqref{eq:10bar1} and $\Delta \Omega$-$\Sigma ^{\ast} \Xi ^{\ast} ( 3 , 3/2 )$ state with the weight in Eq.~\eqref{eq:10bar2}, the normalization kernel $N ( \bm{r} , \bm{r}^{\prime} )$ and interaction term $V_{\rm int} ( \bm{r} , \bm{r}^{\prime} )$ are again similar to those of the $\Delta \Delta ( 3 , 0 )$ state.
 Therefore, we extend the discussion on the $\Delta \Delta ( 3 , 0 )$ bound state and conclude that both the Pauli exclusion principle for quarks and color magnetic interactions are essential for the generation of the bound states in the flavor antidecuplet.